stealjs/steal/docs/module-npm.md

 ### package.steal.map

 The map config works similar to the base [config.map] behavior.
-However, both the keys and values are converted to NPM module names.
+However, both the keys and values are converted to npm module names.
 The keys and values must:

  - Start with `./` to map modules within the package like `"./src/util"`, or
  - Look like `packageName#./modulePath` to map direct dependencies of the package.